 Decide on Hardware for Your Gaming PC

-Components, such as graphics cards, motherboards, and solid-state drives (SSD) are readily available and are now very user-friendly, offering easy installation and software configuration.
+Components, such as processors, graphics cards, memory, motherboards, and solid-state drives (SSD) are readily available and are now very user-friendly, offering easy installation and software configuration.
 There are countless resources at your disposal, from gamers making video tutorials to text-based, step-by-step guides by the top tech sites.
 If anything, there may be too much information!
 As you research, make sure you’re watching or reading something recent—within the last three years.
 Hardware and peripherals are improving all the time.

 Here are the typical hardware components you'll need to build a gaming PC:

 - System Cooling – CPU Cooling and Chassis Airflow

 The power, look, and performance of your gaming PC depends primarily on your budget and your personal preference.
 In fact, your budget should be your first consideration since it will drive all of your decision-making.
 Building a custom rig may not cost less than an off-the-shelf PC, but you can save money by shopping sales or reseller websites for your hardware.
 Another benefit is the fact that you have control over which manufacturer’s parts that goes into your system.
 Moreover, you’ll avoid building costs, since you’re taking that task on for yourself.
 Thankfully, there’s a range of great products on the market to choose from, so if your budget is tight, you can always upgrade some of the components later.

 Don’t discount the advantages of stepping up to a higher-performing CPU, GPU, or other hardware to improve the performance of your gaming PC.
 If you do, you’ll likely have a build that has great headroom for the future.
 This way when a great new demanding game comes out, your PC will be prepared.